GMDIV/Cosmere-Book-Info-Redux/README.md

-#Redux-Books
+#Cosmere Book Info Redux
-A project for using redux to display book information.
+A project for using redux to display Cosmere book information.